- If I apply, am I automatically accepted as a vendor?

 11. What kind of work sells?

 – There is no possible way for us to tell you what can sell.
 It all depends on your style, your talent, your technique, your subject, and your audience.
 I guarantee that if you create something you love, there will be somebody out there somewhere that also loves it.
 Create art for you, don’t just create art because you think it will sell.

 – Fan art is obviously popular, but it must be created by YOU and in your own style.
-Anybody found to be directly copying or stealing work from another creator will be asked to leave and blacklisted from any future Fan*Alley events.
+Anybody found to be directly copying or stealing work from another creator will be asked to leave without a refund, and blacklisted from any future Fan*Alley events.

 – All of our events are family friendly, and your art needs to also be family-friendly.
 If you have some artwork that is rated 18+ you can bring it and keep it in a box out of reach of younger attendees.
 If all of your work is rated 18+ or contains graphic sexual or violent imagery, we unfortunately won’t be able to accommodate you as a vendor.